Rent-A-Girlfriend season 4

-Rent-A-Girlfriend is an anime television series based on the manga series of the same name by Reiji Miyajima.
+Rent-A-Girlfriend is a Japanese anime television series based on the manga series of the same name by Reiji Miyajima.
 In July 2024, a fourth season was announced.
 The main staff and cast from the previous seasons once again reprised their roles, with Kazuomi Koga returning as director after being absent from the previous season.
-Originally scheduled to be released in two split cours, the fourth season ended up being released as a single cours, airing from July 5 to September 20, 2025, on the Animeism programming block on MBS, TBS and CBC, as well as additional airings days later on RKB, HBC, BS-TBS and AT-X. (Note: MBS and TBS listed the season premiere as airing on July 4 at 26:23, which is effectively July 5 at 2:23 a.m.
+Originally scheduled to be released in two split cours, the fourth season ended up being released as a single cours, airing from July 5 to September 20, 2025, on the Animeism programming block on MBS, TBS and CBC Television, as well as additional airings days later on RKB, HBC, BS-TBS and AT-X. (Note: Episodes from this season had an advanced streaming release on DMM TV, D Anime Store, and Crunchyroll four days before their televised airings.)
+(Note: MBS and TBS listed the season premiere as airing on July 4 at 26:23, which is effectively July 5 at 2:23 a.m.
 JST.)
-(Note: Episodes from this season had an advanced streaming release on DMM TV, d-anime Store and Crunchyroll three days before their televised airings.)
 The season adapts manga content from the 20th volume through the beginning of the 25th volume (chapters 168–214).

 The opening theme song is "Umitsuki", performed by ClariS, while the ending theme song is "Boku no Vega" (ぼくのベガ), performed by Regal Lily.